Realhyeonwoo/study-chromeExtension/README.md

   - Time text box is locked

 - FINISH
-  - start turning on alarm sound
-  - Text color change or Input image in webPage
+  - Reveal image in webPage
   - Go to Init Status